 If you still don’t have a system in place, you need to work on changing that.
 Think about it – if you approach an employee about his tardiness and don’t have any concrete proof to show him or her when they’ve been coming in late, you’re not going to be able to enforce any of your rules.
 It will end up remaining on a “he said, she said” level of communication, which is the last thing you want to happen.

-Having sign-in sheets or manual clock punching machines is a good start, but if you want to get with the times, you should probably consider using an online employee time clock.
+Having sign-in sheets or manual clock punching machines is a good start, but if you want to get with the times, you should probably consider using an employee scheduling software.

 This way, you have a very simple-to-use and reliable way to see when your employees have clock in and out of not only work shifts, but also breaks.
 Having a sloppy and untrustworthy method of time tracking can end up losing your business money in the end.
 With a good method in place, you know exactly how long employees work and you will be able to pay them accordingly.
 No more cheating the system.

-Once you have a way to accurately keep track of your employees’ time and attendance, you need to communicate your expectations to them and clearly let them know what will be tolerated and what won’t in terms of tardiness.
+Once you have a way to accurately keep track of your employees’ time and attendance, you need to communicate your expectations to them and clearly let them know what will be tolerated and what won’t in terms of being late for work.

 There’s not a lot of leeway in shift-based businesses.
 Employees need to get there on time in order for the business to function properly.
 Running a restaurant, call center or retail store is not the same as managing employees with desk jobs.